eXascaleInfolab/seer/README.md

 1. Install the system following the TSM-Bench instructions
 2. Go to `views/online_queries_view.py` and update the context of the query class by adding the system to systems (line 38).
 3. Add the name of the system to `utils/CONSTANTS.py` (if not done in offline) and to `views/offline_queries_view.py` (Line 6)

+###  Deploy New System

+The installation and loading of the systems for the live execution setup can be found [here](systems/README.md).

 ___